Wine on Sundays in Stockholm

 Address: Brahegatan 4, 114 37 Stockholm

-Tyge & Sessil is a new busy wine bar near Stureplan but with a more relaxed manner than many of the other local hangouts.
+Tyge & Sessil is a new busy wine bar near Stureplan in central Stockholm but with a more casual manner than many of the other local hangouts.
 Delicious small dishes are delivered by the little kitchen.
-Natural wines from all over the world are on the list, and the bar is especially highlighting the New World as well as the New Europe.
+Natural wines from all over the world are on the wine list, and the bar is especially highlighting the New World as well as the New Europe.